 While you get two sets of teeth for your lifetime, your adult teeth have to last you the rest of your life.
 To keep your smile healthy, you need to know the best ways for preventing tooth decay.
 Some of these tasks you do at home.
-You will also need to partner with a dentist to keep your teeth their healthiest.
+You will also need to partner with a dentist to utilize dental sealants and other methods to keep your teeth their healthiest.
 With regular care for your teeth at home and at the dentist’s office, you will preserve your smile by avoiding the dangers caused by decay.

 What You Can Do for Preventing Tooth Decay